![]() |

 replaces females on clutch, but mostly he is occupied with protection of nesting

 area.
-And he finds out the scaly predator steadily coming nearer to a nest
+And he finds out the scaly predator steadily coming nearer to a nest the

-egg shells.
+shells.
 And it gives to birds protecting nest the resolution.
 For the excited

 voice of the male two females free from hatching run.
-In pack birds try to
+In pack birds try to drive

-and an instinct of self-preservation dictate them different things.
-If they
+of self-preservation dictate them different things.
+If they can be more courageous

-can be more courageous and quick, together they easily would banish the reptile
+and quick, together they easily would banish the reptile from the nest.

 Indecision of large birds gives bravery to the gila-monster, and it attacks